 Blue Zones History

-After identifying 5 of the world’s Blue Zones, Dan and National Geographic took teams of scientists to each location to identify lifestyle characteristics that might explain longevity.
-They found that the lifestyles of all Blue Zones residents shared nine specific characteristics.
+After identifying five of the world’s blue zones, Dan and National Geographic took teams of scientists to each location to identify lifestyle characteristics that might explain longevity.
+They found that the lifestyles of all blue zones residents shared nine specific characteristics.
 We call these characteristics the Power 9®.

 Dan’s subsequent book The Blue Zones hit the New York Times best-seller list and took Dan everywhere from Oprah to TED to Bill Clinton’s Health Matters Initiative.
 The success prompted a new challenge: could we improve health and longevity in the U.S.?

 In 2009 we partnered with AARP and the United Health Foundation to apply the Power 9 principles to Albert Lea, MN.
-It worked: after just one year, participants added an estimated 2.9 years to their average lifespan while healthcare claims for city worker dropped 49%.
-Harvard’s Walter Willett called the results ‘stunning’ (learn more about the Blue Zones Projects®).
+It worked: after just one year, participants added an estimated 2.9 years to their average lifespan while healthcare claims for city worker dropped 49 percent.
+Harvard’s Walter Willett called the results “stunning” (learn more about the Blue Zones Projects®).

 We are now building healthier cities and businesses across the country.
 Our mission – to help people live longer, better lives – is spreading.